mharen/mharen.github.io/blog/2012/2012-11-introducing-our-kids-to-video-games.md

 (Major props to Apple for this one.
 I never appreciated how great it is having just one button at the bottom to take you home—no matter what—until I saw my kids go crazy with this thing.)

-After Thing1 expressed interest in my <a href="https://itunes.apple.com/us/app/letterpress-word-game/id526619424?mt=8">Letterpress</a> games, I decided to put that on there, too. <strong>Yes, I play against my 5-yo in LetterPress.</strong> She gets to practice her words and I get to feel good about myself by crushing an opponent for a change.
+After Thing1 expressed interest in my [Letterpress](https://itunes.apple.com/us/app/letterpress-word-game/id526619424?mt=8) games, I decided to put that on there, too. <strong>Yes, I play against my 5-yo in LetterPress.</strong> She gets to practice her words and I get to feel good about myself by crushing an opponent for a change.
 How awesome is that?

 ![mario%25255B12%25255D.png](mario%25255B12%25255D.png)Perhaps all of our success with iOS gaming left me unprepared for what happened when we dusted off the Wii and fired up Super Mario Bros.
 3&#160; (via the virtual console).
 (We do a weekly “movie night” and Wife had the idea that we could do swap in “Wii night” every once and a while.)